 You follow social media and you’ve seen all the posts, pins and ads purporting to transform your health with radical detox drinks and cleansing diet regimes.

 It is quite possible that any or all of these miracle diet plans could cleanse your body.
-But, why would you want to use an add-on product when you already have the original and best body cleansing system known to man.
+But, why would you want to use an add-on product when you already have the original and best body cleansing system known to man or woman.

 Your body already has a perfectly good cleansing mechanism and you can actually help to make it better.

 This body cleansing process is called autophagy.
-Your ells can create membranes that can filter out and collect the scraps of dead, diseased, or worn-out cells.
+Your cells can create membranes that can filter out and collect the scraps of dead, diseased, or worn-out cells.